tuva-health/docs/docs/data-marts/service-categories.md

 Any claim/claim line that does not roll up to any of the previous categories.
 This category exists to ensure every claim line is assigned a service category.
 When a claim is categorized as other, it typically indicates a data quality issue (an inpatient claim without a bill type code or professional claim without a place of service code).

 ## Data Dictionary

+The output of the service category grouper is the table below.
+However, for analytics you'll find the service category columns in core.medical_claim and the Financial PMPM data mart.

 <JsonDataTable  jsonPath="nodes.model\.the_tuva_project\.service_category__service_category_grouper.columns"  />